 That’s all it takes to reopen your WooCommerce store to the world!

-Want to build excitement while your store is offline?
-Try a coming soon mode for WooCommerce with a waitlist sign-up form.
+If you want to capture leads while your WooCommerce store is in maintenance mode, create a coming soon page with a waitlist form.

-- Create a Buzz-Worthy Page: Design a waitlist landing page using SeedProd’s drag-and-drop builder.
+- Design a waitlist landing page with SeedProd

 Frequently Asked Questions (FAQ)